 In recent years a number of alternative "non-penetrating" glaucoma drainage operations have been developed such as "Deep Sclerectomy" and "Viscocanalostomy".
-These techniques have been designed to avoid making a full-thickness drainage hole into the front of the eye in order to avoid some of the early complications such as over-drainage and bleeding that can occasionally occur after Trabeculectomy.
-Mr. O'Brart has been directly involved in research within this area and has published a number of scientific papers comparing these techniques with trabeculectomy.
-His results published in the British Journal of Ophthalmology indicate that while non-penetrating techniqiues reduce early complications success rates are less than with conventional trabeculectomy.
-Mr. O'Brart continues to be involved with further clinical trials investigating the efficacy of more advanced non-penetrating glaucoma operations compared to trabeculectomy.
+These techniques have been designed to avoid making a full-thickness drainage hole into the front of the eye in order to avoid some of the early complications such as over-drainage and bleeding that can occasionally occur after trabeculectomy.
+Professor O'Brart has been directly involved in research within this area and has published a number of scientific papers comparing these techniques with trabeculectomy.
+His results, published in the British Journal of Ophthalmology, indicate that while non-penetrating techniques reduce early complications, success rates are less than with conventional trabeculectomy.
+Professor O'Brart has in the past been extensively involved with clinical trials investigating the efficacy of more advanced non-penetrating glaucoma operations compared to trabeculectomy.

 Information for Patients Booked for Trabeculectomy